 As seen in our very first Pulp Spotlight, we enjoy a good Conan story.
 In today’s Pulp Spotlight is Robert E. Howard’s Conan the Cimmerian Barbarian: The Complete Weird Tales Omnibus, compiled and edited by Finn J.D.
 John.

 Reading these stories, I realized Robert E. Howard deserves more credit than he receives for creating his richly detailed Hyperborean Age.
 Like Tolkien’s Middle-earth, its set in the prehistory of our world.
 Howard even beat Tolkien to the punch, publishing his fantasy world before Tolkien.
-Additionally, while Tolkien’s world is almost exclusively a fictional history of England, only lightly touching on other cultures, Howard’s world is filled with many different types of societies, drawn from many different types of societies.
+Additionally, while Tolkien’s world is almost exclusively a fictional history of England, only lightly touching on other cultures, Howard’s world is filled with many different types of societies, drawn from many different ethnicities.

 Despite these positives, the Conan stories too often rely on the same formula.
 There’s little variation as Conan enters a conflict, deals with the conflict, and then absconds with a scantily clad lass in nearly every story.
 Howard also seemed to make gorillas, or some variation of gorillas, the primary antagonist in every other yarn.
 The standout tales are the ones where Howard deviates from this formula, Tower of the Elephant, The People of the Black Circle, Shadows in Zamboula, Queen of the Black Coast, and Beyond the Black River.